 - Between 18 to 65, as lenders do not usually accept retirees

-If you are in a stable financial position and are ready to get into the property market, having a guarantor can be a great way to fast-track this process.
+If you are in a stable financial position and ready to enter the property market, having a guarantor can be a great way to fast-track this process.

 Sometimes, all you need to do is continue saving and wait a little longer.
-The more you save, the easier it will be financially to pay your mortgage and still afford to live.
+The more you save, the easier it will be to pay your mortgage and still afford to live comfortably.

 These small changes will help you speed up your savings process.